The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

 (e) Achaemenid Royal Inscriptions online (ARIo) will contain the complete corpus of Old Persian inscriptions.
 The contents are based primarily on Rüdiger Schmitt’s Die altpersischen Inschriften der Achaimeniden and data provided by Dr. Matt Stolper (from his now-defunct Achaemenid Royal Inscriptions project).
 ARIo is managed by Dr. Henry Heitmann-Gordon.

 (2) The Archival Texts of the Middle East in Antiquity (ATMEA) Project will initially be an expanded and updated version of The State Archives of Assyria online (SAAo) Project, which was initiated in 2007 by Karen Radner at University College London.
-Dr. Mikko Luukko is currently lemmatizing letters (including correspondence between the Assyrian kings and their inner circle of scholars), treaties, loyalty oaths (including the important and now-famous Esarhaddon Succession Treaty), and astrological reports, thereby making proper noun and Akkadian language data more accessible.
-ATMEA will soon expand the Nineveh-focused SAAo corpus by adding annotated editions of archival texts discovered at the principal Assyrian cities Assur and Kalhu (Calah), as well as at smaller provincial sites such as Burmarina, Dur-Katlimmu, Ma’allanate, Til-Barsip, and Tušhan.
-In the longer term, we also plan to incorporate various corpora of Neo-Babylonian texts into ATMEA; we are currently exploring possibilities with potential research partners to help us make this material accessible.
+Between 2016 and August 2019, Dr. Mikko Luukko lemmatized letters (including correspondence between the Assyrian kings and their inner circle of scholars), treaties, loyalty oaths (including the important and now-famous Esarhaddon Succession Treaty), and astrological reports, thereby making proper noun and Akkadian language data more accessible.
+ATMEA is currently expanding the Nineveh-focused SAAo corpus by adding annotated editions of archival texts discovered at the principal Assyrian cities Assur and Kalhu (Calah), as well as at smaller provincial sites such as Burmarina, Dur-Katlimmu, Ma’allanate, Til-Barsip, and Tušhan.
+This work is being carried out by Poppy Tushingham, MA, with the assistance of Dr. Nathan Morello.

 The mid-term goal

 We intend to bring the OIMEA and ATMEA Projects together so that users can search annotated and geo-referenced data in both text corpora simultaneously.
-As part of our planned Ancient Records of Middle Eastern Polities (ARMEP) interface, we are currently developing an interactive map together with the IT-Gruppe Geisteswissenschaften that will not only display places where ancient texts were discovered and cities mentioned in ancient sources whose precise locations are known with a reasonable degree of certainty, but also allow users access to annotated text editions directly from the map.
-The interface will be designed to allow users the ability to search for texts and/or places mentioned in texts by find spot, object type, material support, language/script, time period (century, reign of a king, specific date, etc.), museum collection, museum number, excavation number, and/or text genre.
+As part of our planned Ancient Records of Middle Eastern Polities (ARMEP) interface, we have developed an interactive map together with the IT-Gruppe Geisteswissenschaften that not only displays places where ancient texts were discovered and cities mentioned in ancient sources whose precise locations are known with a reasonable degree of certainty, but also allow users access to annotated text editions directly from the map.
+The ARMEP 2.0 interface is designed to allow users the ability to search for texts and/or places mentioned in texts by find spot, object type, material support, language/script, time period (century, reign of a king, specific date, etc.), ancient author, Oracc project, and/or text genre.